top of page

 ree

-The esxi_advanced_system_settings.xml file will have all available options by default, uncomment the ones you want to start collecting.
-Once configured, they will show on your ESXi Host objects like this.
+The esxi_advanced_system_settings.xml file will have all available options by default, clone this and uncomment the ones you want to start collecting.
+Be sure to use this newly cloned configuration file in your Adapter Instance/s.
+Once configured, these ESXi Advanced System Settings will show on your ESXi Host objects.

 ree